franklinv/FrontEndAssignment/README.md

 # FrontEndAssignment
 Assignment with Example1 and Example2

-This Repo contains code and stylesheet for Example1.html and Example2.html.
+This Repo contains markup code and stylesheet for Example1.html and Example2.html.

 Example1.html is a responsive solution for mobile and desktop and uses the stylesheet custom.css.